ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 - It maintains a reproducible record (vignettes) of the data processing along with the package.
 Consumers of the data package can verify how the processing was done, increasing confidence in your data.

-- It automates construction of the documentation and maintains a data set version and an md5 fingerprint of each data object in the package.
+- It automates construction of the documentation and maintains a data set version and an [md5 fingerprint](https://en.wikipedia.org/wiki/MD5) of each data object in the package.
 If the data changes and the package is rebuilt, the data version is automatically updated.

-- Data packages can be version controlled on github (or other VCS sites), making for easy change tracking and sharing with collaborators.
+- Data packages can be version controlled on GitHub (or other VCS sites), making for easy change tracking and sharing with collaborators.

-- When a manuscript is submitted based on a specific version of a data package, one can make a *github release* and automatically push it to sites like [zenodo](http://zenodo.org) so that it is permanently archived.
+- When a manuscript is submitted based on a specific version of a data package, one can make a *GitHub release* and automatically push it to sites like [zenodo](http://zenodo.org) so that it is permanently archived.

 - Consumers of the data package pull analysis-ready data from a central location, ensuring all downstream results rely on consistently processed  data sets.